abtisgmbh/hands-on-azure-automation/labs/0-preparation/README.md

   -o tsv
 ```

-# Use Pester to see lab results
+### Use Pester to check if everything was done correctly

 ⌨️ Bash: